KanikaGandhii/PERSONAL-INFORMATION/Introduction.md

 # Kanika Gandhi's Professional Portfolio

 ## About Me
 Hello!
-I'm Kanika Gandhi, a dedicated software engineer specializing in cybersecurity, quality assurance, and software development.
+I'm Kanika Gandhi, a dedicated software engineer specializing in machine learning, cybersecurity, quality assurance, and software development.
 I hold a Master of Engineering in Software Engineering from Western University and a Bachelor of Engineering in Computer Engineering from Thapar Institute of Engineering and Technology.

 ## Contact Information
 - Email: [kanika.gandhi30@gmail.com](mailto:kanika.gandhi30@gmail.com)